Back to articles

 }

-Feed toolCalls into your execution layer, append the tool_result message, and re-enter the loop.
+Feed toolCalls into your execution layer, append the tool_result message to history, and re-enter the loop.

 import Anthropic from "@anthropic-ai/sdk";